desihub/desidatamodel/doc/QUICKLOOK/qa-xwsigma-CAMERA-EXPID.rst

 Dictionary Contents
 ===================

-KEYNAME = XYSIGMA
+KEYNAME = XWSIGMA

-Calculation of standard deviation of Gaussian fit to X and Y profiles at peak sky wavelengths.
+Calculation of standard deviation of Gaussian fit to X and W (i.e. 'wavelength') profiles at peak sky wavelengths.

 Keyword Description